 |ReadThroughTimeoutException||Thrown if GeoServer pull replication is used on this NamedCache and a remote read of an object is delayed beyond the number of retries specified by MaxReadThroughPendingAttempts.|

 This method optionally locks the object in SOSS to prevent other clients from updating or removing the object.
 The UseLocking property is not taken into consideration by this method.
-If the acquireLock parameter is true, this call will block until the lock is acquired or the MaxLockAttempts limit has been met.
-The lock affects the entire object, not just its metadata, and can be released through a call to ReleaseLock(Byte), Update(Byte, Object, Boolean), Remove(Byte), or SetMetadata(Byte, ObjectMetadata, Boolean).
+If the options parameter requests a lock, this call will block until the lock is acquired or the MaxLockAttempts limit has been met.
+The lock affects the entire object, not just its metadata, and can be released through a call to ReleaseLock(CachedObjectId), Update(CachedObjectId, Object, Boolean), Remove(CachedObjectId), SetMetadata(CachedObjectId, ObjectMetadata, Boolean), or their asynchronous equivalents.
 If no subsequent call is made, the lock will automatically expire after approximately 90 seconds.
-Passing true to an object that is already locked by the same instance of the NamedCache will refresh the lock by resetting the 90 second lock timeout.
+Re-locking an object that is already locked by the same instance of the NamedCache will refresh the lock by resetting the 90 second lock timeout.

-If GeoServer pull replication is being used, the NamedCache's DefaultGeoServerReadMode property will determine this GetMetadata overload's GeoServer read behavior when accessing an object's metadata in a remote store.
-Also, note that doing a locking retrieval of an object's metadata will cause GeoServer pull replication to move the master copy of the associated object into the local store.
+If GeoServer pull replication is being used with this named cache, note that performing a locking retrieval of an object's metadata will cause GeoServer pull replication to move the master copy of the associated object into the local store.